osynge/converge/README.md

     let config_env : Config = parse_env_to_config();
     let cfg = config_commandline.converge(config_file).converge(config_env);

+It is possible to have T typed fields that are not Optional values, but this not usually as then `converge` just takes the left hand side value.

 ## Designing your configuration structure

 The structure implementing the trait `Converge` should contain a logical grouping of fields to represent each setting you may wish to use as part of your layered configuration.

-### Example deriving `Converge` structures
+### Example deriving nested `Converge` structures

     #[derive(Converge)]
     pub struct ConfigRabbitMqCredentials {
         pub username: Option<String>,
         pub password: Option<String>,
     }

-As can be seen in the Quickstart These fields are typically [Option\<T\>](https://doc.rust-lang.org/std/option/).
-This allows the implementation to detect that the field is not set and get it from the default should that have a value.
-It is possible to have T typed fields that are not Optional values, but this not usually as then `converge` just takes the left hand side value.

-### Example deriving nested `Converge` structures

     #[derive(Converge)]
     pub struct ConfigRabbitMQ {